The Girl Who Goes

 Trip Review: Wrocław, Poland

-I had an ulterior motive when it came to visiting Poland.
-A few years ago, after spending a Christmas in the far northeastern Germany, we’d driven across the border to Szczecin just to say we’d stepped foot there.
+I had an ulterior motive when it came to visiting Poland for the first time.
+Way back in 2012, after spending a Christmas in the far northeast of Germany with my boyfriend’s family, we’d driven across the border to Szczecin just to say we’d stepped foot there.
 (And I think we ate pizza.)
 But since I didn’t spend much time there, I never really felt that I could say I’d *been* to Poland.

-In order to alleviate this traveler’s cognitive dissonance, I kept an eye on flights to Poland over the past six months.
+In order to alleviate this traveler’s cognitive dissonance, I kept an eye on flights to Poland in 2019, during my first year living in Spain.
 And finally, a cheap flight to a city called Wrocław aligned with a puente (long weekend) from school.
 [Read more…]

 7 Reasons Why You Should Visit Granada, Spain

-Granada, Spain, was a city that I’d always heard about, but never gotten around to visiting.
+Granada, Spain, was a city that I’d always heard about while living in Madrid, but never gotten around to visiting.
 Its location — isolated in Spain’s deep south — requires visitors to have sufficient time to not only enjoy the city but travel there as well.
-Situated in a mountainous region of Andalusia, Granada doesn’t currently have a train station.
-That means your transportation options are limited to flights, cars, or buses.
+Situated in a mountainous region of Andalusia, Granada didn’t even have a high-speed railway station until mid-2019!
+Which meant that my transportation options were limited to flights, cars, or buses.

-One of my friends in Spain, Ellie, studied abroad in Granada two years ago.
+One of my friends in Madrid, Ellie, had studied abroad in Granada during college.
 Along with our friend Sarah, we planned a weekend trip, traveling via bus.
 It was 5 hours each way, which was a lot, but it wasn’t horrible.
 From the time I set foot in Granada, I fell in love, and I think it’s my new favorite city in Spain.
 Here are 7 reasons everyone should visit Granada!
 [Read more…]

 How to Make Friends While Traveling Solo